stampit-org/stampit/README.md

 ### stampit.convertConstructor() ###

 Take an old-fashioned JS constructor and return a stampit stamp that you can freely compose with other stamps.
+It is possible to use constructors that take arguments.
+Simply pass the arguments into the returned factory after the properties object:
+`var myInstance = myStamp(props, arg1, arg2);`

+Note that if you use this feature, it is **not safe** to compose the resulting stamp with other stamps willy-nilly, because if two different stamps depend on the argument passing feature, the arguments will probably clash with each other, producing very unexpected results.

  * @param  {Function} Constructor
  * @return {Function} A composable stampit factory (aka stamp).